 Aboriginal and Torres Strait Islander people use indicators in the environment to determine the best time to harvest their food sources.
 For example, for some tribes on the east coast of Cape York, the first thunderstorm of the wet season or the sighting of Torres Strait pigeons are considered the time to harvest stingrays.

 Examples of food preparation

-Food is removed after several hours.
+They remove food after several hours.
 Cooking times differ depending on the type of food being cooked and the temperature of the rocks.